January 17, 2006

 Just as a few examples...

 - The first station of Gate’s fortress.
-This has to be the most boneheaded stage design ever.
-In a fit of sheer idiocy, the game designers allow you to skip all of the other stages and go directly to the fortress, then they make it impossible to proceed without having beaten most of the rest of the game anyway.
+This has to be the oddest stage design ever.
+The game designers allow you to skip all of the other stages and go directly to the fortress, but then they make it impossible to proceed without having beaten most of the rest of the game anyway.
+(In all fairness, Mega Man 1 sort of pulled this, in that if you fail to pick up the Magnet Beam you can’t complete the game.)
 X simply cannot navigate this section of the stage normally.
 You must have the Jumper part or the Shadow armor, and getting the Jumper requires either collecting all four pieces of the Shadow armor, or having the Ultimate Armor that is available only through a code.
 (Zero can navigate through the stage without any special equipment, but if you don’t have the black armor—again available only through a code—then you likely will not survive against the boss at the end.)

 - The second station of Gate’s fortress cannot be navigated normally by Shadow X or normal X because they lack an air-dash.
 The only way to get through it with these two characters is to use certain convoluted combinations of Parts.
 What’s more, you don’t find this out until after you fight the mid-stage boss.
 (At least the problem area in the first station of the fortress is right at the beginning, so you discover right away if you can’t navigate it and you don’t waste a whole lot of time.)